Heng-Robotics/Joke_GPT/README.md

 1. gpt_classify.py is for the humor style classification;
 2. gpt_keyword.py is for the keyword extraction;
 3. gpt_rating.py is for the funninness level rating.

+You can find the final version of this dataset from this [link](https://docs.google.com/spreadsheets/d/143XgXG6tdPchy1lb5CNAbP5CBJEt7zcZJxGEa-4GEOs/edit?usp=sharing).